SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 <details>
   <summary><b>Description</b></summary>

 The Editors analyse the data models, concrete examples and other useful documentation received from the Working Group and the DGs in the previous steps.
-They specifically look for similarities (and dissimilarities) between the different data models and documentation in order to identify a common set of entities, attributes and relationships, that are relevant for the respective evidence that is being modelled.
+Specifically, they look for similarities (and dissimilarities) between the different data models and documentation in order to identify a common set of entities, attributes and relationships that are relevant for the respective evidence that is being modelled.

-Considering the procedure for which the evidence is modelled, and subsequently the use case(s) can serve to analyse models and documentation in order to derive necessary elements.
+Considering the procedure, and thus the use case(s), for which the evidence is being modelled will also inform the analysis of models and documentation in order to derive necessary elements.

 </details>